 After your technical team has chosen a subdomain for the domain verification, you'll want to pick a sender email like firstname.lastname@example.org.
 The most important aspect of the sender is that nobody really sees this.
 It's just a single email that operates behind the scenes and is white listed and authorized to send hundreds or thousands of Ethnio emails without getting caught by spam or otherwise not reaching your recipients for invites, scheduling, incentives, or Pool emails.

-Make sure the same team that implements the DNS changes for domain verification also whitelists your new subdomain & sender to email employees.
-Network security might consider the new subdomain a suspicious sender because it could appear to be a phishing attempt (like scammer.yourdomain.com).
+Make sure the same team that implements the DNS changes for domain verification also whitelists your new subdomain & sender, so that your own team and all employees will receive Ethnio emails.
+Because the emails will be coming from a new subdomain, many company network security settings will consider the new subdomain a suspicious sender because it could appear to be a phishing attempt (like scammer.yourdomain.com).

 How Domain Verification Works (DKIM/SPF)